 Advanced Tooling And Production Technologies Headline DMI 2026

-DMI 2026: Mumbai Opportunity Die & Mould India International Exhibition 2026 marks the beginning of four days of innovation, dialogue, and discovery.
+DMI 2026: Mumbai RMN.COM Opportunity Die & Mould India International Exhibition 2026 marks the beginning of four days of innovation, dialogue, and discovery.
 As exhibitors present next-gen solutions and visitors engage with new ideas, the event reinforces its role as a growth catalyst in India’s tooling industry.

 Setting the stage for innovation and industry collaboration, Die & Mould India International Exhibition 2026 (DMI 2026) commenced at the Bombay Exhibition Centre, Goregaon, Mumbai, on April 21, 2026.
 Organised by the Tool & Gauge Manufacturers Association of India (TAGMA), DMI 2026 promises to showcase various technological developments for the booming die and mould industry.
 It highlights the opportunities and challenges and provides a platform for toolmakers to learn from the user industry.